Silken Windhound: Training

 Silken Windhounds are intelligent and easily trained using rewards and affection in short, positive sessions.
 They will work eagerly and form strong relationships with their owners if treated well.
 Like many sighthounds, Silken Windhounds can slip out of buckle collars, so most owners favor semi-slip collars.

 Health

 Silken Windhounds typically live into their middle to late teens.
 Bone and joint ailments like hip dysplasia and bloat are rare.
 Some individual Silken Windhounds are sensitive to ivermectin and related drugs; a simple test is now available to find whether a dog carries a defective MDR1, a multi-drug resistance gene.
 Some owners report cases of cryptorchidism, umbilical hernia, and lotus syndrome, plus deafness and cataracts in old age.

 History

-Silken Windhounds were founded and developed in Austin, Texas by Francie Stull, a successful breeder of show and performance American Kennel Club Borzoi and Deerhounds, using her favored Borzoi and Lurcher bloodlines.
+Silken Windhounds were founded and developed in Austin, Texas, by Francie Stull, a successful breeder of show and performance American Kennel Club Borzoi and Deerhounds, using her favored Borzoi and Lurcher bloodlines.
 The first Silken Windhound litter was whelped in 1985 and a breed club, the International Silken Windhound Society, was formed in 1999.

-In early 2011, Silken Windhounds were recognized by the United Kennel Club.
-Silkens are now in 24 countries as well.
+The Silken Windhound studbooks closed in 2000, with minimal sanctioned outcrossing to foundational breeds being monitored to improve health and lower COI.